dfoley1218/JS-Cookie-Consent-Project/README.md

 https://cookieconsentproject.netlify.app/

-This is a Javascript oriented cookie consent project focusing on the following skills...
+This is a Javascript oriented cookie consent project.
+When loading a main site page, a cookie popup appears with some fun and tricky interfaces for the user.
+This project focused on the following skills...

 - setTimeout functions
 - element.style CSS